michaelliao/itranswarp.js/README.md

 You should able to see the home page in the browser with address `http://localhost:3000`.

-If you want to sign in to management console, go to `http://localhost:3000/manage/signin`.
+If you want to sign in to management console, go to `http://localhost:3000/manage/signin`, and sign in using the email and password you entered when running `node schema`.